amarell/PepeJam/README.md

-A project for Web Development Course
+A project for Introduction to Web Programming Course

 Music streaming application